rapha-pro/Lell_trading/README.md

 ---

 ## **Project Overview**
-This project aims to create an engaging portfolio website for a Customer, showcasing trading statistics, market insights, and portfolio performance.
+This project aims to create an engaging portfolio website for a Customer, showcasing trading services, market insights, and portfolio performance.

 ### **Live Demo** (Not operational yet)
 [Website Link](#) *(link to be added once deployed)*